 It’s very important that you avoid trying to stretch the injury until you are nearing full recovery!

-Your MCL sprain could be made much worse by trying to stretch it or increase it’s range of motion before it has had a chance to health.
+Your MCL sprain could be made much worse by trying to stretch it or increase its range of motion before it has had a chance to heal.
 This is a common treatment mistake.

 Wrapping it all up

 Have you had an MCL injury before?
 What were your experiences?
 How quickly did you recover, what treatment options did you pursue?